arnavjainpro/arnavjainpro/README.md

 <h1>Hi, I'm Arnav! <br/> <a href="https://www.linkedin.com/in/arnavjainpro/">Student</a>, <a href="https://github.com/arnavjainpro">Programmer</a>
-<h2> About Me:

-<b>🏫I'm a student at Texas A&M going into computer science.

-<b>📚Below I've listed the projects that I've created.

 <h2>👨‍💻 Software Development Projects:</h2>

 - <b>Java
   - to be linked
 - <b>Python</b>